vexide/website/src/content/blog/summer-update-24.md

 ## Floating-point Math Support

 Embedded Rust is a little weird.
-If you're coming from a typical Rust project with the standard library, you may find many things just *missing* in a `no_std` enviornment.
+If you're coming from a typical Rust project with the standard library, you may find many things just *missing* in a `no_std` environment.
 One of those things is support for math on floating-point numbers.

 <div class="code-split">